Bind/forge-jig/README.md

 [forge-std](https://github.com/brockelmore/forge-std) is a major improvement over the native vm.store, we would not have been able to build up enough intuition

+# Notes

+Currently Jig only outputs a helper contract but could be reconfigured to output a json structure representing storage slots as well.

 # TODO

 - [x] generate storage layout from contract source